 For the first nine months of 2016, our commercial FHA business generated gains on loans held for sale of \$17.8 million and net servicing revenues of \$0.6 million compared to gains on loans held for sale of \$15.6 million and net servicing revenues of \$1.6 million in the first nine months of 2015.
-The \$2.2 million increase in gains on loans held for sale resulted primarily from an increase in commercial FHA interest rate lock commitments to \$581.8 million in the first nine months of 2015.
+The \$2.2 million increase in gains on loans held for sale resulted primarily from an increase in commercial FHA interest rate lock commitments to \$581.8 million in the first nine months of 2016 compared to \$387.0 million in the first nine months of 2015.
 The \$1.0 million decrease in net servicing revenue primarily resulted from \$1.1 million of impairment recorded against our commercial mortgage servicing rights during the third quarter of 2016.

 Residential mortgage banking revenue.
 Residential mortgage banking revenues are primarily generated from gains recognized on loans held for sale and fees earned from the servicing of residential loans sold to others.
 Gains on loans held for sale include the realized and unrealized gains and losses on sales of mortgage loans, as well as the changes in fair value of interest rate lock commitments and forward loan sale commitments.
 Revenue from servicing residential mortgages is recognized as earned based on the specific contractual terms of the underlying servicing agreements, along with amortization of and changes in impairment of mortgage servicing rights.
 Noninterest income from our residential mortgage banking business increased \$1.5 million, or 43.0%, to \$5.0 million in the third quarter of 2016 and decreased \$7.2 million, or 50.0%, to \$7.1 million for the first nine months of 2016.
-Our residential mortgage banking activities generated gains on loans held for sale of \$4.8 million and a net servicing loss of \$0.2 million in the third quarter of 2016.
-The \$1.0 million increase in gains on loans held for sale of \$3.7 million and a net servicing loss of \$0.2 million in the third quarter of 2016.
-The \$1.0 million increase in gains on loans held for sale of \$3.7 million and a net servicing loss of \$0.2 million in the prior year third quarter of 2016.
-The \$0.5 million of impairment recorded against our residential mortgage servicing rights, offset in part by an increase in amortization of impairment recorded against our residential mortgage servicing rights, offset in part by an increase in amortization of residential mortgage servicing rights.
+Our residential mortgage banking activities generated gains on loans held for sale of \$4.8 million and net servicing revenue of \$0.2 million in the third quarter of 2016 compared to gains on loans held for sale of \$3.7 million and a net servicing loss of \$0.2 million in the third quarter of 2015.
+The \$1.0 million increase in gains on loans held for sale was primarily due to a 32.5% increase in loan production during the third quarter of 2016.
+The \$0.5 million increase in net servicing revenue primarily resulted from the prior year third quarter reflecting \$0.8 million of impairment recorded against our residential mortgage servicing rights, offset in part by an increase in amortization of residential mortgage servicing rights.